Mathematics and Philosophy BSc

 Why study this course?

-Some module options include more project work, and many give you the chance to put your mathematics skills into practice in different contexts and scenarios.
-By the time you graduate, you’ll have the knowledge and experience to follow any number of career paths.
+The final year of your degree is yours to shape from more in-depth optional modules.
+Some module options include more project work, giving you the chance to put your mathematics skills into practice in different contexts and scenarios.

 Dual and combined honours degrees